Berea-College-CSC-226/t04-main/Answers/T04_munsakad_sherif_ questions.md

      After the instructor or TA approves your request, refresh Github.
 Is your code in the main branch now?

 ```
-    Yes our code is in the main branch now
+    No our code is not in the main branch because our pull request was not yet accepted
 ```

 2.d.
 What about other groups’ code?
 Is it also in main branch, compared to the last time you looked at it